mepox/simple-urlshortener/README.md

 # A simple URL Shortener

-This is a small hobby project to create an URL Shortener service using Spring Boot.
+A small hobby project to create an URL Shortener service using Spring Boot.

 ![Alt text](screenshot.jpg?raw=true "URL Shortener")